Changissnz/nu_merchant_principal/README.md

 Here is a musing on what superiorities of two classifications in thought processes, with no definitive answer for that would require specific examples.

+## To Be Revered by What

+The word "reverence" carries attitudes and beliefs of genuine respect for a noun, typically a sentient being.
+An attempt is made in this section to detail what reverence means in practice, and its alternative analogues, intended to appear as the authentic, to shift well-meaning focus towards them.

+There is a similar word to reverence that may act as a starting step towards the belief in it.
+The word is "reference".
+In a world of utmost connectivity, strong connectivities between polarities (maybe the only way the polarity preserves its full identity) and between variants (higher orders of difference), a reference can be a or the source from which the connectivity stems from.
+A reference could also be a derivation of a source.
+The connectivity, once put in existence, can be shared in some variable manner outside of the full control of the reference as the possible source.
+The choice to acknowledge connectivity between two seemingly different objects matters in the context of identification by cognitive functions.

+Here are a few broad classifications of references:
+- duplicate (indistinguishable to its "source"),
+- complement (requires the "source" to be perceived as incomplete in the sense that the reference can aid as an additive towards its fullness),
+- variant (distinguishable from the "source", but related to it in ways perceivable by select observers).

+In input-output computational network models, with the inputs given the freedom of arbitrary definition (although the networks may immediately reject the inputs if they are to violate network input conditions), cognitive tasks take place by way of information transmitting from element to element of the network.
+An element of a typical network may be a node (station,endpoint,unit) or an edge (connective piece between any two nodes).
+Each element is attached to some function that serves as a condition for how the information being transmitted is utilized.
+Common utility purposes include transforming the specific information into another form (of a different data space) or a variant in the same space, as well as routing the information to another node or along another edge.

+Some common roles for sources of references, using the data format of networks, are  <ins>centers</ins>,
+<ins>sinks</ins>, and <ins>directors</ins>.